The Bankrate promise

 Finally, it’s worth noting that larger ETFs tend to charge lower expense ratios, because they can spread the costs of running the fund across more assets.
 So the cheapest funds may often be the largest funds, and a low expense ratio is a key measure of what makes a top ETF.

-Here are some of the best energy ETFs based on their sub-sectors.
+Here are some of the best energy ETFs based on their sub-sectors, with returns as of July 11, 2023.

 Best energy ETFs